ssmythe/learn_mandarin_chinese/README.md

 - Translate the Dialog (5 to 30 minutes)
 - Deep Study the Grammar (2 to 6 hours)
 - Go through the Exercises (30 minutes to 2 hours)
+- Go through the Workbook (2 to 10 hours)

+#### Time estimates

+- A single pass through a section can take anywhere from an estimated 8 to 32 hours.
+- A whole lesson can take anywhere from an estimated 16 to 64 hours.
+- The whole level one series of books can take anywhere from 160 to 640 hours.
+- Plan on one level series of books per year.

+### The Plan

 Each lesson is broken into two dialog sections, each with their own vocabulary and grammar sections.

-A single pass through a section can take anywhere from an estimated 7 to 22 hours.
-A whole lesson can take anywhere from an estimated 14 to 44 hours.

 Go through the following steps for each dialog section in each Lesson...